And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 And by the way, this kind of talk is said to be why we're losing.

-The traditional Republican pro business agenda is necessary, but it does not adequately grapple with human needs.
+The traditional Republican pro-business agenda is necessary, but it does not adequately grapple with human needs, the prerequisite for personal prosperity.

-A pro business agenda does not adequately grapple with the human needs and the prerequisites for personal prosperity.
+A pro-business agenda does not adequately grapple with the human needs and the prerequisites for personal prosperity.

 Well, what the hell does?